nbw/resume/content/open_source/elixir.md

 I have a soft spot for Elixir.
 It's a cool langauge with a nice community.

-I've been lucky enough to have a few pull-requests with the Elixir formatter merged in.
-Also a handlebar change for ExDoc to make the table of contents easier to use in certain cases.
+I have a few commits to the language itself and then a number of commits to Elixir libraries.